robbykraft/Me/work-journal.md

+# 2018-03-15

+- finished and submitted Voronoi paper

+# 2018-03-14

+- taught at Parsons
+- visited SFPC, Kelli's class
+- overlapping molecules for Voronoi paper

+# 2018-03-13

+- molecules for Voronoi paper
+- co-work with Dennis

+# 2018-03-12

+* worked on Voronoi paper
+* began making images for the paper, finished outline
+* met with Lukas

 # 2018-03-09

 * new build of Voila
 * origami docs
-* wrote most of the origami Voronoi paper
+* wrote a lot of the text of the origami Voronoi paper

 # 2018-03-08
 * origami code: Voronoi joints for obtuse triangles